Battle of Surajgarh

-The Battle of Surajgarh took place at Surajgarh, India between Sher Shah Suri and the combined forces of the Lohani chiefs of Bihar and Mohamud Shah of Bengal in 1534.
+The Battle of Surajgarh took place at Surajgarh in Bihar between Sher Shah Suri and the combined forces of the Lohani chiefs of Bihar and Sultan Mahmud Shah of Bengal in 1534.

 Background

 Makhdum Alam refused to accept Ghiyasuddin Mahmud Shah as the Sultan of Bengal with a plea of assassinating Sultan Alauddin Firuz.
 Makhdum formed an alliance with Sher Khan who was the deputy ruler of Bihar.
 And afterwards he showed a rebellious attitude.
 At that time, Sher Khan was the ruler of Bihar as he was the acting guardian of Jalal Khan Lohani.
 Sher Khan's growing power created two groups in Bihar, one led by Sher Khan and the other by Jalal Khan.
 Jalal Khan asked for Mahmud's help against Sher Khan and with an excuse of attacking Bengal, he crossed the border with his supporters and surrendered himself to Mahmud's shelter, acknowledging his allegiance.
 The asylum of Jalal Khan at the court of the Sultan of Bengal gave Mahmud Shah the exclusive right to subdue Sher Khan.
 Mahmud Shah sent an army of artillery, cavalry and infantry under Ibrahim Khan in 1534 to conquer Bihar.
 Jalal Khan was also with Ibrahim Khan in this expedition.